influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 Writes are appended to the current WAL segment and are also added to the Cache.
 Each WAL segment is size bounded and rolls-over to a new file after it fills up.
 The cache is also size bounded and older entries are evicted as new entries are added to maintain the size.
 The WAL and Cache are separate entities and do not interact with each other.
 The Engine coordinates the writes to both.

-When WAL segments a filled up and closed, the Compactor reads the WAL entries and combines then with one or more existing TSM files.
+When WAL segments fill up and closed, the Compactor reads the WAL entries and combines then with one or more existing TSM files.
 This process runs continously until all WAL files are compacted and there is a minimum number of TSM files.
 As each TSM file is completed, it is loaded and referenced by the FileStore.

 Queries are executed by constructing Cursors for keys.
 The Cursors iterate of slices of Values.
 When the current Values are exhausted, a cursor requests a the next set of Values from the Engine.
 The Engine returns a slice of Values by querying the FileStore and Cache.
 The Values in the Cache are overlayed on top of the values returned from the FileStore.
 The FileStore reads and decodes blocks of Values according to the index for the file.